foreverLoveWisdom/google_search_extractor/README.md

 - The beginning commits are a bit messy 🙈💦🧹
 - Since the CSV_upload feature, follow [ Git Flow ](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) , with Pull Request created to merge into the `develop` branch 🙏💡🌱
 - 🙏 Regrettably, due to time constraints, I couldn't include the optional API endpoints, but I'm fully committed to completing them over the weekend while eagerly anticipating your feedback. 💪🤞🤗

+### 💻 Requirements:

+- Ruby 3.2.1
+- PostgreSQL

+### 🛠️ Installation:

+- Clone this repository.
+- Run bundle install to install the required gems.
+- Run rails db:create to create the database.
+- Run rails db:migrate to run migrations.
+- Run rails db:seed to seed the database with sample data.
+- Run rails server to start the Rails server.
+- Open your browser and go to http://localhost:3000/ to see the application running.

+### 🔍 Running Tests:

+- This application uses RSpec for testing.
+To run all tests, run the following command: `bundle exec rspec`
+- Make sure you have installed all the development dependencies by running bundle install --with development.

+### 🤖 Guard:

+- You can also use guard to run your tests automatically every time you make a change to your files.
+Run the following command to start guard:`bundle exec guard`

+### 🤝 Contributing:

+- Contributions, issues and feature requests are welcome!

+### 📜 License:

+- This project is licensed under the MIT License - see the LICENSE file for details.